Skip to content

 Key takeaways

-• Unlike standard policies that pay out based on the car's depreciated value at the time of loss, an agreed value policy ensures you receive a predetermined amount.
+• Unlike standard policies that pay out based on the car's depreciated value at the time of loss, an agreed value policy ensures you receive a predetermined amount

 Two men in a car driving through mountains

-How does agreed value work?
+How does agreed value car insurance work?

 An agreed value car insurance policy guarantees that if your car is written off or stolen, you will receive a set amount of money for it.
 This sum is agreed when you set up the policy and it is based on the car’s market value at that point.